 Sweet from the carrots, spicy from the hot pepper, this Costa Rican-inspired condiment isn’t quite the spicy hot sauce brand that goes by the same name.
 But it’s got its own kick and tang that make it a perfect accompaniment to vegetables and meats.

 - 1 green bell pepper, minced

 - Water, as needed

-- Combine the grated carrots, onion, bell pepper, jalapeño, and garlic in a medium bowl.
-Sprinkle over salt and mix into vegetables.
-You can pound them a bit with a wooden spoon or potato masher to encourage the liquid to come out of the vegetables.
+- Combine grated carrots, onion, peppers, and garlic in a medium bowl.
+Sprinkle with salt and mix thoroughly.
+Pound with a Cabbage Crusher or pounding tool to encourage the liquid to come out of the vegetables.

 Ready to Learn More?